statalasso/statalasso.github.io/installation.md

 </script>

 <div markdown="1">
-## SSC versions (September 9, 2018)
+## SSC versions (January 15, 2019)

-Both **lassopack** and **pdslasso** are available through the SSC repository:
+The latest versions of **lassopack** (v1.2) and **pdslasso** (v1.1) are available through the SSC repository:

 	ssc install lassopack
 	ssc install pdslasso

 Note that **pdslasso** requires **lassopack** to be installed.

-## Latest versions
+## Github versions (January 15, 2019)

-You can download the latest version of **lassopack** (v1.1.02, 22Nov2018) and **pdslasso** (v1.0.10, 8Nov2018) from our github repositories as follows:
+Alternatively you can download the packages via our website:

-	net install lassopack, from("https://raw.githubusercontent.com/statalasso/lassopack/master/lassopack_v1102/") ///
+	net install lassopack, from("https://raw.githubusercontent.com/statalasso/lassopack/master/lassopack_v12/")
-		replace
-	net install pdslasso, from("https://raw.githubusercontent.com/statalasso/pdslasso/master/pdslasso_v1010/") ///
+	net install pdslasso, from("https://raw.githubusercontent.com/statalasso/pdslasso/master/pdslasso_v11/")
-		replace

-These version includes a few more bug fixes.
-We encourage you to try it out.
-Feedback welcome.
+Add `replace` to overwrite existing versions of the packages.
+We update the Github version of the packages more frequently.
+Currently, both SSC and Github version are identical.

+## Verify installation

+To check that **lassopack** or **pdslasso** were installed correctly, type

+	whichpkg lassopack
+	whichpkg pdslasso

+which requires the user-written package **whichpkg** to be installed.